 She has owned a local business for 25 years and is a fourth generation farmer, a former journalist and lobbyist and has served as a chief financial officer for several corporations.
 Tootie served on the board of directors for the Brain Injury Association of Oregon for seven years and was its president for two years.
 While president, she spearheaded and passed first-of- its-kind brain injury legislation that has been copied nationally.
-Smith will be awarded with a lifetime achievement award at a ceremony March 8, 2013 for her work with brain injury.
+Smith was awarded a lifetime achievement award March 8, 2013 for her work on brain injury issues and legislation.

 Tootie resides on a Mulino-area hazelnut farm with her husband of 36 years and a college age daughter and her community service includes volunteering for St. James Catholic Church, Molalla Centennial Committee and numerous other civic and school causes.